- See a full list of publications

 - Explore connections, collaborators, related work and more

-Cheti Nicoletti (BSc Padova, MA Louvain-la-Neuve, PhD Florence) has been a Professor of Economics and the director of the Applied Micro-Econometrics (AME) cluster in the Department of Economics and Related Studies at the University of York since 2012 and Research Student Director since 2014.
+Cheti Nicoletti (BSc Padova, MA Louvain-la-Neuve, PhD Florence) is Professor of Economics in the Department of Economics at the University of York.
+She is also the Leader of the Applied Micro-Econometrics Cluster within the Department, (AME)

 Previously she has worked for ten years at the Institute for Social and Economic Research (ISER) at the University of Essex, where she continues to be a Research Associate.
 She is also an IZA (Institute for Study of Labor) Research Fellow and a research associate of CHILD-Collegio Carlo Alberto (Torino).

 The output from her work has been published in journal articles in leading peer-reviewed international journals, including the Journal of Econometrics, Journal of Business and Economic Statistics and Journal of Applied Econometrics.
-Her most recent work includes a series of papers on inequality in pupil’s educational attainments, on the effect of school and parental investments on children’s cognitive development and on wage inequalities for disable and ethnic minorities.
-She has also contributed to the econometric literature on missing data and survival models, and she has expertise in quantile regression and estimation methods for causal inference.
+Her most recent work includes a series of papers on gender role attitudes, peers effects, school and parental investments, children’s cognitive and socio-emotional development and wage inequalities for disable and ethnic minorities.
+Her current research work focused also on gender stereotypes, child health, intergenerational transmission of psychological wellbeing and BMI.
+She has also contributed to the econometric literature on missing data and survival models, and she has expertise in estimation methods for causal inference.

-My main areas of research are applied micro-econometrics, family economics and education with special interests in intergenerational mobility, child’s health and educational outcomes, peer effects, wage and income inequalities, fertility and happiness.
+My main areas of research are applied micro-econometrics, family economics and education with special interests in intergenerational mobility, child’s health and educational outcomes, peer effects, wage and income inequalities, gender role and stereotype.
 I have an extensive experience in working with longitudinal surveys and administrative data and expertise in the following econometric methods and issues: survival analysis, quantile regression, nonlinear models, endogeneity problems, sample selection issues and measurement errors.

 I would be happy to supervise dissertations in applied micro-econometrics and especially on family economics, labour economics, education, child outcomes, inequalities, intergenerational mobility, health economics, peer effects, sample selection issues and measurement errors.
 Potential examples of topics are: